Orkhan Safarov

-In 2021, he competed in the men's 66 kg event at the 2021 Judo World Masters held in Doha, Qatar.
+In 2021, Safarov competed in the men's 66 kg event at the 2021 Judo World Masters held in Doha, Qatar.

-Life
+Early and personal life

-Orkhan Safarov was born on August 11, 1991.
-Orkhan Safarov achieved his first success in judo in 2009.
-He won a silver medal at the Azerbaijan Youth Championship.
-In total, Orkhan Safarov won 4 gold, 2 silver and 4 bronze medals at the World Masters and Grand Prix during his judo career.
+Orkhan Safarov was born on 11 August 1991.
+Safarov achieved his first success in judo in 2009, winning a silver medal at the Azerbaijan Youth Championship.
+In total, Safarov has won 4 gold, 2 silver and 4 bronze medals at the World Masters and Grand Prix during his judo career.
 His personal coach is Farhad Mammadov.

 Career

 2013 World Cup

 In 2013, Orkhan Safarov achieved his first serious success.
 At the World Championships in Rio de Janeiro, Brazil, he defeated Beslan Mudranov of Russia, Nicolas Kossora of the United States and Tommy Arshansky of Israel to advance to the quarterfinals.
 Orkhan Safarov lost to the South Korean judoka at this stage.
 Despite this defeat, he managed to win a medal.
 Orkhan Safarov defeated Yeldos Smetov of Kazakhstan and Amiran Papinashvili of Georgia and was awarded a bronze medal.